-Do you a car for your next vacation.
+Do you need a car for your next vacation?
 Today we share how you can get the best deal on a rental car.

 There’s a reason I love road trips.
 Not only are they economical since I have a big family, but I love having my vehicle so I can get around easily and quickly, with my handy GPS detailing where I need to go.
 However, there are times when it isn’t feasible to go on a road trip.
-We all know that the cost of a vacation, for business or pleasure, can add up quickly.
-Why waste money on a fancy rental car, with all of its hidden fees, when you really only need a set of wheels to get you from Point A to Point B?
-Here’s how to get the best deal on a rental car.
+We all know that the cost of a vacation, whether for business or pleasure, can add up quickly.
+Why waste money on a fancy rental car with all of its hidden fees when you really only need a set of wheels to get you from Point A to Point B?
+Here’s how to get the best deal on a rental car:

-Shop around online.
-As with airfare and hotel rooms, the best prices can be found online, during non-peak hours.
+As with airfare and hotel rooms, the best prices can be found online during non-peak hours.
 If no one else is buying at 2:00 a.m., the rental car company is likely to drop the prices.
 Websites are cheaper for companies to operate because of low overhead, so even during more popular shopping hours, you’re likely to get some sort of discount.
 Be sure to check several travel sites, like Travelocity or Orbitz, to compare prices.

-Think small.
-Lesser-known agencies may provide a quality rental vehicle at a competitive rate, simply because they’re not a household name.
+Lesser-known agencies may provide a quality rental vehicle at a competitive rate simply because they’re not household names.
 So go for a local rental agency in town, but also think small in terms of the actual vehicle you rent.

 If you need anything extra, like a car seat, book in advance and get any information about extra charges in writing.